-The net loss for the first quarter of 2022 decreased over the loss in the fourth quarter of 2021 as the primarily as the result of lower impairment charges in the first compared to the fourth quarter of 2021.
 The net loss in the fourth quarter of 2021 decreased over the loss in the third quarter.
+Loss per share was \$0.20 in the fourth quarter of 2021.
 The fourth quarter loss included impairment charges of \$2.5 million.
 The net loss in the third quarter of 2021 increased significantly driven by the \$4.5 million in stock-based compensation recognized.
 This increase in stock-based compensation is driven by the first grant awarded after the plan was approved at the Shareholders meeting in July 2021.
-The net loss incurred for the second quarter was mainly due to the increase in salaries and wages.
+Loss per share was \$0.30 in the third quarter of 2021.
+The net loss incurred for the second quarter of 2021 was mainly due to the increase in salaries and wages.
+Loss per share was \$0.10 in the second quarter of 2021.
 The net loss incurred for the first quarter of 2021 was mainly due to the decrease in revenue and the increase in salaries and wages.
+Loss per share was \$0.03 in the first quarter of 2021.
 The net loss incurred for the fourth quarter and third quarter of 2020 was mainly due to the listing expenses related to the Transaction.
+Loss per share was \$3.30 in the fourth quarter of 2020.
 In the fourth quarter of 2020, the Company also recognized a loss on remeasurement of derivative liability.